dart-lang/mockito/upgrading-to-mockito-3.md

 `eatFood()`, nor a bool as `hungry:`, which is what the method expects.
 Instead, Mockito passes an ArgumentMatcher, a completely different object from a String or bool!
 This is no longer allowed in Dart 2.
-As an interim solution, Mockito 1.0.0 sported an awkward `typed` function, which wrapped other Mockito functions, in order to simulate using the Dart 2-safe implementation:
+As an interim solution, Mockito 1.0.0 sports an awkward `typed` function, which wraps other Mockito functions, in order to simulate using the Dart 2-safe implementation:

 ```dart